Shin Megami Tensei III: Nocturne: HD Remaster

 A remastered edition, titled Shin Megami Tensei III: Nocturne HD Remaster, was announced during Nintendo Direct Mini: Partners Showcase on July 20, 2020 alongside the release year for Shin Megami Tensei V. It is based on the Maniax Chronicle Edition release, and includes voice-acted cutscenes, dual audio and additional difficulty settings.
 Production of the remaster began in 2018 and lasted around two years.
 The new "Merciful" difficulty setting was included as a concession to modern gaming trends, acknowledging players who would want to easily experience the stories and endings.
 Alongside these and graphical changes, some dialogue was rewritten.
 A "Maniax Pack" downloadable content item launched alongside the game, restoring Dante in place of Raidou Kuzunoha.
 The original television commercial was remade around the production's theme of "respect for the original", with original staff returning to create both a 15 second television version, and a web-exclusive 30 second version.

 The remaster was released in Japanese, Traditional Chinese and Korean on October 29, 2020 for the Nintendo Switch and PlayStation 4, with a worldwide release and Windows version on May 25, 2021.
-For the Asian release published by Sega, the Chronicles content was originally omitted.
-Due to protests from Chinese consumers, the Chronicles content was eventually offered as DLC for Chinese players.
+For the Asian release published by Sega, the Chronicle content was originally omitted.
+Due to protests from Chinese consumers, the Chronicle content was eventually offered as DLC for Chinese players.
 It was free for a two week period before becoming a paid item on January 7 of the following year in China.

 Reception

 Critical reception to the game has been positive.
 The average score in Metacritic is of 82 out of 100.
 The Japanese video game magazine Famitsu gave it a score of 36/40, earning the magazine's Platinum award and becoming the highest-ranking review score that week.
-The reviewers were generally positive about their experience: despite some comments about a lack of polish in environments, the game's character design, aesthetics, gameplay and story all came in for general praise, with multiple reviewers calling it a worthy part of the Megami Tensei series.
+The reviewers were generally positive about their experience: despite some comments about a lack of polish in environments, there was general praise given to the game's character design, aesthetics, gameplay and story, with multiple reviewers calling it a worthy part of the Megami Tensei series.